Subscribe to Blog via Email

 There are times when I want to search podcast episodes for previously published content.
-With about 450 episodes of the Business Storytelling Podcast, there’s plenty of content available that I may want to reference now – months or even years after it was originally published.
+With over 600 episodes of the Business Storytelling Show, there’s plenty of content available that I may want to reference now – months or even years after it was originally published.
 But finding that content can be a challenge with podcast search engines being in their infancy.

 Other times, I may want to search podcast episodes of other creators.
 Searching for content certainly isn’t a new thing and many of us search throughout the day for files, reports and content assets.

 Let’s look at three ways that I’ve found that work.